 This is where is gets really interesting.
 Right now the stock trades at an absurd 3x forward profit estimates.
 Now, that valuation obviously doesn’t take into account two things.
 Most obviously the COVID-19 situation puts most of corporate America’s earnings estimates into the dustbin.
 Secondly, the price-to-earnings valuation ignores the aforementioned debt situation.

 As for the debt load, it clearly makes the true valuation somewhat more expensive.
 The current enterprise value stands at around $27,000m.
 Call that an EV-to-EBITDA ratio of around 5.5x.
 That’s still pretty cheap in my book.
-Not only that, but the company has the cash flow means to hammer it down to its long-term target of around 2.75x.
-By my count that would save the company somewhere in the region of $275m in annual interest expense.
+Not only that, but the company has the cash flow means to hammer debt down to its target of around 2.75x OIBDA.

 Here’s the thing – the stock was over $35 per share just a month ago.
 At the start of the year it was over the $42.
 Right now?
 It trades for around $16, actually up 45% compared to two days ago.
-On Monday it closed at just over $11 per share.
-Although it may prove a volatile journey, my guess is that ViacomCBS stock sees its earlier 2020 levels again in the relatively near future.
+It closed at just over $11 per share on Monday.
+Although it may prove a volatile journey, my guess is that ViacomCBS stock sees its earlier-2020 levels again in the relatively near future.